CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 # Spike User Stories

-- A user needs the triggering events to be read from the config file so that the user can define them (TODO)
+- A user needs the devices to react to triggering events config file so that the user can define them conditions (BUGGY)

 Estimate: 10 hours

+Note: Control conditions to work in device class

 ### Completed